 Wellbeing and Engage

-Although offering training in Mental Health First Aid can help promote awareness in the workplace, to be useful, it must be part of a bigger developed employee benefits wellbeing strategy within a context that ensures cultural change.
+Although offering training in Mental Health First Aid can help promote awareness in the workplace, to be useful, it must be part of a wider wellbeing strategy.
 MHFA alone will not transform the psychological wellbeing of an organisation.

 The conversation around mental wellbeing must stay alive, and this can be achieved by companies providing multiple levels of support and different policies.
-Find out what else companies can offer and create a safe work environment.
+Find out how EAPs can help companies address these issues in a cost-effective way.